 - 15 student staff, and additional specialized instructors

-- Classes and Workshops – Our diverse campus arts program offers instruction in pottery, sculpture, raku, stained glass, bead making, glass fusing, metalsmithing, enameling, jewelry design, woodworking, lapidary arts, fiber arts, basketry, photography, watercolor, sketching, and bookmaking and bicycle repair.
+- Classes and Workshops – Our diverse campus arts program offers instruction in pottery, raku, stained glass, bead making, glass fusing & slumping, metalsmithing, enameling, jewelry design, woodworking, lapidary arts, fiber arts, basketry, photography, watercolor, sketching, and bookmaking and more.
 Emphasis is placed on classes designed especially for NC State students.

 - Studios – Dedicated studio spaces complete with state-of-the-art technology offer the perfect work environment suited for the personal exploration of creative style.

 - Student Outreach and Academic Support – Student organization leaders and residence hall advisors offer low cost craft activities for students.
 Activities, technical assistance and workspace availability support a wide range of academic requirements.